ubicloud/ubicloud/README.md

 We manage web authentication with [RodAuth](http://rodauth.jeremyevans.net/).

-We communicates with servers using SSH, via the library [net-ssh](https://github.com/net-ssh/net-ssh).
+We communicate with servers using SSH, via the library [net-ssh](https://github.com/net-ssh/net-ssh).

 For our tests, we use [RSpec](https://rspec.info/).
 We also automatically lint